MichaelBurge/pond.js/README.md

 # pond.js
-Programs compete for CPU in the same memory space
+Programs compete for CPU in the same memory space.
+Demo: https://michaelburge.github.io/pond.js/

 ## Interface
 These are the available panes to interact with the pond: